ASD: Autism Spectrum Disorder

 In general, the average age of diagnosis is around three years old, although a number of the behavioral symptoms of autism are observable by 18 months of age, including: problems with eye contact, not responding to one’s name, joint attention problems, underdeveloped skills in pretend play and imitation and problems with nonverbal communication and language (Lord, 1995; Stone, 1999; Charman, 1997).

-- ASD is diagnosed according to guidelines listed in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition-Text Revision (DSM-IV-TR).
+- ASD is diagnosed according to guidelines listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 If initial screening instruments indicate the possibility of an ASD, a more comprehensive evaluation consisting of neurological assessments and in-depth cognitive and language testing is usually conducted by a multidisciplinary team.

 - Social: such as sharing emotions, understanding how others think and feel, and holding a conversation